ottermq/ottermq/README.md

 OtterMq is under active development.
 While it follows the AMQP 0.9.1 protocol, several features are still in progress or not yet implemented, including:

+- Dead letter exchanges (RabbitMQ extension)
+- Message TTL and expiration
+- Priority queues
 - Memento WAL persistence engine (planned)
-- Topic exchange routing (direct and fanout work)

 **All core AMQP message operations are now fully implemented**, including: